hemachandra-elfinity/Portfolio/README.md

 # 📄 Portfolio Project Documentation
 ## 📌 1.
 Project Title
 Personal Portfolio Website
-A responsive website to showcase personal projects, skills, education, and contact information
+A responsive website to showcase personal projects, skills and contact information

 ## 📌 2.
 Objective
 The main goal of this project is to create a personal portfolio website that serves as an online resume and project showcase for job applications, freelance opportunities, and networking.